207 Squadron Royal Air Force Association

-The purpose of this page is to provide answers to some questions that are frequently asked when we are informed that a member (or someone who served on No.207 Squadron RAF but was not a member of the Association) has died, including those associated with No.7 Squadron RNAS.
-It also provides some internet links on dealing with the practicalities of a death in the family.
+The purpose of this page is to provide answers to some questions that frequently arise when someone dies who had served on No.207 Squadron RAF, or was a Friend or Honorary Member of the former 207 Squadron Association, or was on our Register.

 Some frequently asked questions

-We will in any case provide, where possible, an A4 size 'memorial card' worded appropriately to reflect the person's role on 207 Squadron, their dates of service, and membership of the Association if relevant.
+On request the editor can provide by email an A4 Memorial Card worded appropriately to reflect the person's role on 207 Squadron, their dates of service, and membership of the Association if relevant.
 The wartime and present day squadron badges are shown.
-This memorial card can be sent by email where possible.
-It has been a much appreciated memento and has also been displayed in the chapel or church, or with the flowers where these have been requested by the family.
+The date of death and the date of the funeral are needed.

-May we use the Squadron badge on the Order of Service?: Yes, contact the Membership Secretary and he will email the image to you.
+Yes, contact the Editor and he will email the image to you.

-It would be nice to have a flag on the coffin.
-How do we go about that?: We are told that RAF Regulations do not permit the use of the RAF flag on coffins, however the Union flag (commonly known as the Union Jack) may be used.
+It is understood that RAF Regulations do not permit the use of the RAF flag on coffins.
+However the Union flag (commonly known as the Union Jack) may be used.
 Possibly the funeral directors or the local branch of the Royal British Legion have a Union Jack.
-The Association has no flags.

-What music would be appropriate?: At funerals of those who have served in the Royal Air Force or Womens' Auxiliary Air Force, the RAF March Past by Walford Davies or the Dam Busters March is often heard.
+At funerals of those who have served in the Royal Air Force or Womens' Auxiliary Air Force, the RAF March Past by Walford Davies or the Dam Busters March is often heard.

-Are there any verses that are particularly appropriate?:
+Are there any verses that are particularly appropriate?

 A verse which is often used at funerals of those who served in the RAF is High Flight, a poem composed by Pilot Officer John Gillespie Magee, Jr., an American serving with the Royal Canadian Air Force.
-He was born in Shanghai, China in 1922, the son of missionary parents, Reverend and Mrs. John Gillespie Magee; his father was American and his mother came from Britain.
+He was born in Shanghai, China in 1922, the son of missionary parents, Reverend and Mrs John Gillespie Magee; his father was American and his mother came from Britain.
 He was educated at Rugby School.

 He went to the United States in 1939 and earned a scholarship to Yale, but in September 1940 he enlisted in the Royal Canadian Air Force and trained as a pilot.
 He was sent to England in July 1941.
 Sometime on or before 3 September 1941 he composed High Flight, sending a copy to his parents.
 Several weeks later, on December 11, 1941 his Spitfire collided with another plane over England and Magee, aged 19, crashed to his death.
 He is buried in the churchyard cemetery at Scopwick, Lincolnshire.